To The Members of Mideast Integrated Steel Limited Report on the audit of standalone Financial Statements Qualified Opinion

 (e) According to the information explanation given to us and on an overall examination of the standalone financial statements of the Company, we report that the company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries, associates or joint ventures.

-(f) According to the information and explanations given to us and procedures performed by us, we report that the Company has not raised loans during the year on the pledge of securities held in its securities, joint ventures or associate companies.
+(f) According to the information and explanations given to us and procedures performed by us, we report that the Company has not raised loans during the year on the pledge of securities held in its subsidiaries, joint ventures or associate companies.

 (x) (a) The Company did not raise any money by way of initial public offer or further public offer (including debt instruments) during the year.
 Accordingly, the provisions stated in paragraph 3 (x)(a) of the Order are not applicable to the Company.